clusterio/clusterio/docs/config-system.md

 Once a field has a value it is never automatically removed, even if the field or group it was part of no longer exists.
 This ensures that plugin configuration is not lost should the server be started up without the plugins that defined the configuration installed.

-For instance configs, they are kept on the controller and serialized and sent over to the relevant slaves on startup.
+For instance configs, they are kept on the controller and serialized and sent over to the relevant hosts on startup.
-This makes it possible to edit instance configs when the slave the instance is on is offline.
+This makes it possible to edit instance configs when the host the instance is on is offline.
-A copy is also stored in the instance directory on the slave, and this config will be deliverd to the controller on slave startup, which enables instances to be copied between clusters as long as their IDs are unique.
+A copy is also stored in the instance directory on the host, and this config will be deliverd to the controller on host startup, which enables instances to be copied between clusters as long as their IDs are unique.